TensorDuck/paper_plot/README.md

 # paper_plot
-Plot figures in scientific publications/presentations in a unified format
+Plot figures in scientific publications/presentations in a consistent format.